DavidIacovone/Maps/README.md

 # Maps

-This is very simple web page that displays two randomly generated points on a google map.
+This is a very simple web page that displays two randomly generated points on a google map.

 ## Purpose